Bhagalpur Municipal Corporation

-Bhagalpur Municipal Corporation is the municipal corporation governing Indian city of Bhagalpur.
+Bhagalpur Municipal Corporation is the municipal corporation governing the Indian city of Bhagalpur, Bihar.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Bhagalpur Municipal Corporation is headed by Mayor of city and governed by Commissioner.

 History and administration

+Bhagalpur become Nagarpalika in 1864.
+After that Bhagalpur Nagarpalika promoted to Bhagalpur Municipal Corporation on dated 15 April 1981.
+Bhagalpur Municipal Corporation received a notification from governor of Bihar on dated 24 April 1981 whose letter no is 572 and will follow the Patna Municipal Corporation Act, 1951.
+Now presently Bhagalpur Municipal Corporation is follow the Nagarpalika Act, 2007 Which is notified by Government of Bihar?
+The first elections of the councilors were completed in 2002.